v2ray/manual/en/configuration/overview.md

 Where:

 * `port`: listening port.
+* `port`: port to be listen from.
+Accepted formats are:
+  * Integer: actual port number.
+  * Env variable: Beginning with `"env:"`, an env variable specifies the port in string format, such as `"env:PORT"`.
+V2Ray will decode the variable as string.
+  * String: A numberic string value, such as `"1234"`.
 * `listen`: listening IP address, default value is `"0.0.0.0"`.
 * `protocol`: protocol name, all available values are listed at [Protocols](02_protocols.md).
 * `settings`: Protocol-specific settings, details are at protocols' detail pages.